 In December 2019, a novel strain of coronavirus ("COVID-19") was reported to have surfaced in Wuhan, China, resulting in significant disruptions to Chinese manufacturing and supply chain, as well as travel restrictions in many countries.
-In March 2020, COVID-19 was designated a global pandemic and many countries, including the United States, have declared national emergencies and have implemented preventive measures by limiting large public gatherings (social distancing) and shelter-in-place mandates.
+In March 2020, COVID-19 was designated a global pandemic and many countries, including the United States, have declared national emergencies and have implemented preventive measures by limiting large public gatherings, setting separation distances between individuals (social distancing), rules for mandatory use of personal protective equipment (primarily masks) and shelter-in-place mandates.
 Many employers are restricting non-essential work travel and are requiring that employees work from their homes to limit personal interaction.
 Many businesses are closed or are operating in a substantially reduced fashion and many employees have been laid off.
 While the extent of the impact of the COVID-19 pandemic on our business and financial results is uncertain, a continued and prolonged public health crisis such as the COVID-19 pandemic would have a negative impact on our business, financial condition and operating results.
-The COVID-19 pandemic has resulted in significant volatility and substantial declines in the stock markets, which has negatively impacted our stock price and negatively impacted our ability to raise significant funds in the near-term.
+The COVID-19 pandemic has resulted in significant volatility and substantial declines in the stock markets, which have negatively impacted our stock price and negatively impacted our ability to raise significant funds in the nearterm.
 It is unknown the potential impact in the long-term in the event of a prolonged disruption or recession.
 In addition, the COVID-19 pandemic could impact the conduct of clinical trials as a result of quarantines, site closures, travel limitations, delays in the manufacturing of our product candidates for our clinical trials due to supply chain disruptions, and delays in the initiation and enrollment of patients in our planned clinical trials, or other considerations if site personnel or trial subjects become infected with COVID-19, which would negatively impact our financial condition and could require us to delay our clinical development programs.
-Given the dynamic nature of these circumstances, the duration of any business disruption or potential impact of the COVID-19 pandemic to our business is difficult to predict.
+In addition, COVID-19 could delay U.S. and foreign regulatory agencies from responding to our submissions either due to shortages of personnel or shifting their priorities to COVID-19 related therapeutics, resulting in potential delays of our planned clinical trials.
+Given the dynamic nature of these circumstances, the duration of any business disruption or potential duration and impact of the COVID-19 pandemic to our business is difficult to predict.
 In response to the current COVID-19 pandemic and its effects on clinical trials, we have modified the original adaptive design Phase 3 clinical trial for our lead product candidate, Validive, to be a Phase 2b/3 clinical trial to better fit the types of trials which can enroll patients in the current environment.
-We are aiming to enroll the first patient in a Phase 2b/3 clinical trial for Validive in the second half of 2020.
+We are aiming to enroll the first patient in a Phase 2b/3 clinical trial for Validive in the fourth quarter of 2020.
 The Phase 3 portion of the clinical trial is anticipated to start right after the Phase 2b portion, pending our ability to raise sufficient funds.
 To commence the Phase 3 portion of the trial, we will require additional funding in the millions or tens of millions of dollars (depending on if we have consummated a collaboration or partnership or neither for Validive), or find a suitable pharmaceutical partner, both of which we are planning to pursue in the next 12 months.
 There can be no assurance that any such events will occur.